 Typical content for a Kanban introduction

 - Flow basics.
-Understanding effectivess vs utilization and basic queueing theory.
+Understanding effectiveness vs utilization and basic queuing theory.

 - Board and policy definitions.
 In a shorter class, we may only cover how this would be done, while in a longer workshop, we will actually define all of these with the group.